Charoen Pokphand Foods PCL

 Support to third-party suppliers

-The company discloses about its 'Treated Water Bio-Fetiliser Sharing' Project.
-In this project, treated wastewater of appropriate quality, which contains nutrients, is provided to local farmers for crops.
-The company does not mention whether it supports local farmers with agronomic technical expertise to apply fertiliser to minimise pollution risks.
+The company has a 'Treated Water Bio-Fertiliser Sharing' project.
+In this project, treated wastewater is provided to local farmers for irrigation of their crops.
+The company does not mention whether it supports local farmers with agronomic technical expertise to apply fertiliser, thereby minimising pollution risks.

-The company states that it extends support to its feed suppliers by promoting farming knowledge and good agricultural practices in line with the Thai Agricultural Standard TAS4402-2010 and the Good Agricultural Practices for Maize.
+The company states that it extends support to its feed suppliers by promoting agricultural knowledge and good farming practices.
 The training covers various topics, including soil nutrient analysis, post-harvest management, and methods to boost productivity.
 However, the % of farmers engaged is not disclosed.

 Circularity